TanjaKec/GEOLYTIX/content/Intro2R/UseR/_index.en.markdown

 ```

 {{% notice note %}}
-💡: In R you can evaluate functions over the entire vectors which helps to avoid looping.
+💡: In R you can evaluate functions over the entire vector which helps to avoid looping.
 {{% /notice %}}